-Last year the global travel and tourism sector contributed nearly $9 million to the global economy and grew 3.9%.
+Last year the global travel and tourism sector contributed nearly $9 billion to the global economy and grew 3.9%.
 For years, this number has been outpacing the growth of the world GDP.
 For this trend to continue, it’s crucial that the industry adapts and evolves to accommodate both the tourists and the communities that welcome them.
 This requires a strategic destination planning process for securing the economy and long-term sustainability of a destination’s future.

 A practical approach to destination management is a multi-level strategy that addresses the success of a destination from multiple directions.
 This involves different levels of tourism planning, like marketing and tourism management of a destination, and having a solid vision for future tourism development.
 Here are five essential steps in the tourism planning process: